Come together in fight against Covid: Dalai Lama | Education

 "This entails listening and reading, thinking about what you have heard and read and making yourself deeply familiar with it.''
 He stressed that Buddha's advice was to avoid harming others and to help them always in whatever way possible.

-“We can begin to do this by recognising that everyone else is just like us in that...they want happiness and dislike suffering.
-Seeking joy and freedom from suffering is the birth-right of all beings.
-But personal happiness very much depends on how we relate to others,” the Dalai Lama said.
+"We can begin to do this by recognizing that everyone else is just like us in that...they want happiness and dislike suffering.
+Seeking joy and freedom from suffering is the birthright of all beings.
+But personal happiness very much depends on how we relate to others," the Dalai Lama said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)